Skip Nav Destination

 Published: 15 August 2006

-... hyperglycemic hormone (CHH) crustacean hyperglycemic hormone precursor-related peptide (CPRP) mandibular organ-inhibiting hormone (MOIH) moult-inhibiting hormone (MIH) immunohistochemistry Research on crustaceans has played a major role in advancing our understanding of neuroendocrine structure...
+... hormone (CHH) crustacean hyperglycemic hormone precursor-related peptide (CPRP) mandibular organ-inhibiting hormone (MOIH) moult-inhibiting hormone (MIH) immunohistochemistry Research on crustaceans has played a major role in advancing our understanding of neuroendocrine structure and control...

 J Exp Biol (2006) 209 (5): 907–915.